A. Wess Mitchell: First Trump administration

 In July 2017, President Donald J. Trump appointed Mitchell to become the Assistant Secretary of State for European and Eurasian Affairs, a capacity in which he served into 2019.
 In this role, he was responsible for diplomatic relations with the 50 countries of Europe and Eurasia, as well as the institutions of NATO, the EU, and OSCE.

 As Assistant Secretary, Mitchell played a principal role in formulating Europe strategy in the first Trump administration.
 Mitchell's approach to policy emphasized Europe's role in strategic competition between the United States and Russia and China.
 In a speech at the Heritage Foundation on June 5, 2018, he advocated for a policy of "strategic renovation" aimed at improving the performance of alliances to offset U.S. global burdens.
 In Congressional testimony on June 26, 2018, he argued for increasing Western European burden-sharing, competing for influence in East-Central Europe, and increasing U.S. involvement in the Eastern Mediterranean.

 While at State, Mitchell criticized Western European allies for "failing to take strategic competition seriously" by maintaining close commercial and energy ties with China, Russia and Iran while relying on the United States for security.
-He was an advocate for European allies increasing defense spending, increasing purchases of U.S. liquified natural gas, and lowering EU tariff barriers against U.S. goods.
+He was an advocate for European allies increasing defense spending, increasing purchases of U.S. liquefied natural gas, and lowering EU tariff barriers against U.S. goods.

 Mitchell increased the U.S. diplomatic focus on East-Central Europe.
 During his tenure, the United States for the first time held strategic dialogues with the countries of Austria, Greece and Italy.
 Mitchell supported the Three Seas Initiative, increased U.S. participation in efforts to resolve the conflict between Serbia and Kosovo, and played a role in the resolution of the Greece-Macedonia dispute.

 Mitchell was responsible for a series of diplomatic thaws involving countries with which the United States had formerly maintained antagonistic relationships.
 He reopened dialogue with Serbia and Hungary and was the first senior U.S. diplomat to travel to Minsk in more than a decade.
 Some observers criticized these moves for engaging with non-democratic regimes.
 Others defended them as an attempt to offer these countries a viable Western strategic alternative to Russia and China Mitchell described the policy as an effort to "compete for positive influence" in strategically vital regions.

 Mitchell was an advocate for increased U.S. diplomatic involvement in the Eastern Mediterranean.
 He shifted from longstanding U.S. policy by upgrading relations with Greece and normalizing relations with Cyprus.
 This paved the way for the so-called 3+1 Format, a trilateral framework involving Greece, Israel, Cyprus and the US, as well as the EastMed Act, which formalized closer US strategic cooperation with Greece and Cyprus.

 Mitchell played a lead role in negotiating a diplomatic deal between the United States and Turkey known as the "Manbij Roadmap" that reduced tensions in northern Syria.